CONTRIBUTING TO MEMBERS AND RURAL ALBERTA – YESTERDAY AND TODAY

 We source all of the goods and services we use annually within our region first, and then provincially.

-We develop rural initiatives like the Member Benefit Program that supports local, rural business.
+We develop rural initiatives like the Member Value Program that supports local, rural business.

 We support community by developing synergies with the 13 Municipal Districts and Counties where we provide services; annually coordinating activities such as vegetation management, line patrols and capital projects.
 These synergies leverage member and taxpayer dollars for maximum return.